The personal injury lawyers

 - Defective elevators or escalators.

-We work with clients who were hurt in slip and falls in Florence stores, restaurants, shopping malls, office lobbies and other commercial properties.
+We work with clients who were hurt in slip and fall in Florence stores, restaurants, shopping malls, office lobbies, and other commercial properties.
 We also assist those who were injured in private homes and public areas such as parks and swimming pools.

 We understand how the location of a slip and fall can play an important role in a case.